Riverside Foreclosure Defense Attorneys

 Your lender can start the foreclosure process if you have been late on multiple mortgage payments.
 During the foreclosure process, the lender takes the property and sells it at auction to pay off the remainder of the loan.
 Although foreclosure does not happen immediately after one missed payment, the bank or lender can quickly seize the property to sell and force the occupants out.

-If you have recently received a notice of eviction or foreclosure, then contact our Riverside team right away so we can provide you with the information you need to protect your home and save your investment.
+If you have recently received a notice of eviction or foreclosure, then contact our Riverside foreclosure defense lawyers right away so we can provide you with the information you need to protect your home and save your investment.

 Using Bankruptcy to Stop Foreclosure